BernhardAuer/austrian-parliament-data-processing/frontend/src/javascript-client-generated/docs/SpeechesMetaDataApi.md

-# WebApi.SpeechesMetaDataApi
+# WebApiVersion1000CultureneutralPublicKeyTokennull.SpeechesMetaDataApi

-All URIs are relative to */*
+All URIs are relative to *http://localhost*

 Method | HTTP request | Description
 ------------- | ------------- | -------------